Northern Flicker

 - Offer live or dried mealworms in a shallow dish.
 Northern Flickers are highly responsive to this protein-rich food, especially during breeding season when they're feeding nestlings.

 - Provide a clean water source year-round.
-A heated bird bath is one of the best investments you can make for winter birding along the Front Range — fresh water is often scarcer than food on cold days.
+A bird bath (heated in cold climates) is one of the best investments you can make — fresh water is often scarcer than food.

 - Plant native shrubs and trees that produce berries or shelter nesting birds.
-Serviceberry, chokecherry, and native viburnums are excellent choices for Colorado front-range gardens.
+Native plants adapted to Colorado's climate are the best choices for your garden.

 - Keep feeders within 3 feet or beyond 30 feet of windows to minimize window strike risk — the most common cause of feeder-bird fatalities.